She was blond. She was cute. And I was a bit sweet on her. We didn't know each other very well. I had just moved to town the summer before.

-One day we were standing in the hall, leaning against some lockers between classes.
-She looked at me, batted those long eyelashes and asked me what I planned to do with my life.
+One day, we were standing in the hall between classes, leaning against a row of student lockers.
+She looked at me, batted those long eyelashes, and asked me what I planned to do with my life.

 "I'm going to be a missionary," I said.

 A look of horror crossed her face.
-"Oh, Howard," she said, "don't throw your life away."
+"Oh, Howard," she groaned, "don't throw your life away."

 It stunned me.
-We were evidently marching to the beat of different drummers.
-That day our paths began to part.
+The two of us were evidently marching to the beat of different drummers.
+That day, our paths began to separate.
 We were looking for different things in life.

 There's some evidence, of course, that little blonde was right.
-In measuring success, the world and the church use strikingly similar yardsticks:
+Sadly, in measuring success, those in the world and those in the church sometimes use strikingly similar yardsticks:

 Remember those charts high school counselors showed us proving how much more we would earn over a lifetime if we finished college?
 They showed even more income for a master's degree.
-For a doctorate it was really impressive.
-Notwithstanding all that, our family's annual base salary as missionaries was $8,700.
-We don't fit the success charts.
+For a doctorate, it was really impressive.
+Notwithstanding, our family's annual base salary doesn't rank us very high on secular society's success charts.

 Some church people, of course, put us up on a pedestal.
-I occasionally meet some dear saint who just wants to "touch the missionary."
-Still, a lot of Christians consider us missionaries dated, stodgy and out-of-touch.
+I occasionally meet some dear saint who wants to "touch the missionary."
+Still, a lot of Christians consider us missionaries to be dated, stodgy, and out-of-touch.
 Perhaps with good reason.
-When we show up on furlough, I only have one or two suits.
-The shoes I'm wearing today are one size too large.
-I can't take them back to the store to exchange them because someone gave them to me rather than taking them to Goodwill.
+When we showed up back in the USA on home assignment, I only had one or two suits.
+The shoes I wore one year were one size too large.
+I couldn't return them to a store to exchange them because someone had given them to me rather than take them to Goodwill.

-We're often blissfully unaware of the latest American fads and fashions.
-We don't know the names of the hottest screen stars.
-We probably haven't read the latest best-seller . . . at least in English.
+We were often blissfully unaware of the latest American fads and fashions.
+We didn't know the names of the hottest screen stars.
+We probably hadn't read the latest best-seller . . . at least in English.
 Many of the things that matter to us seem to matter little to most monocultural, monolingual Americans.
-People are sometimes a little uncomfortable around us.
-We've almost become foreigners in our homeland.
-We just don't fit in.
+People were sometimes a little uncomfortable around us.
+It almost seemed like we had become foreigners in our homeland.
+We just didn't fit in.

 Over the years I've been bewildered by the conflicting signals and orders that can come from within an organization.
-I've been disturbed by injustices befalling both other people and myself.
+I've been disturbed by injustices befalling others as well as myself.
 I've been discouraged at meager results in post-Christian Europe.
-When few in the homeland seemed to care I've felt very discouraged.
-Midst the poverty of Haiti I've felt overwhelmed.
+When few in the homeland seemed to care, I felt very discouraged.
+Midst the poverty of Haiti, I've felt overwhelmed.
 But I've never had the feeling that I'd thrown my life away.
 Never. [ e-book on Haiti ]

-Instead, I've often been reassured that we're involved in the most momentous enterprise of all time: the completion of the task of world evangelism.
+Instead, I was often reassured that we were involved in the most momentous enterprise of all time: the completion of the task of world evangelism.

-Now: what about you?
+Now, what about you?
 What are you doing with the mix of gifts and talents God gave you?
 What are your priorities in the use of your God-given talents and abilities?
-God has given you creative, intellectual gifts.
-That you are a member of Phi Delta Lambda is evidence of that.
+God has given you creative intellectual gifts.
+The fact that you are a member of Phi Delta Lambda is evidence of that.
 Where are you investing those God-given abilities?
-Have you put them to work almost exclusively in your own career, in seeking that elusive thing called success?
+Have you put them to work almost exclusively in your career, in seeking that elusive thing called success?
 Is your involvement in global evangelism basically a small monetary one, a kindly gesture, "give a little for a good cause"?
 Is world missions for you just one more good thing that Christians ought to be doing?

-I'd like to challenge you to apply some of your best to carrying out the Great commission.
+I hope you'll be different.
+I'd like to challenge you to apply the best you can offer to help carry out the Great Commission.
 Let the Holy Spirit help you begin seeing the world as God sees it.
 Kingdom work demands the best and the brightest.
 You're one of those.
 The Kingdom needs your help.

-Down through the years the missionary thrust has had some of the best minds involved in cross-cultural gospel witness.
+Down through the years, the world missions thrust has had some of the best minds involved in cross-cultural gospel witness.
 In the heyday of Jesuit missionary outreach some of the best minds in Europe went out as missionaries, men like Matteo Ricci and Ramon Lull.

-There are still about two billion people who still are outside the gospel witness.
+Today, there are still about two billion people who are outside the gospel witness.
 That's an immense number.
 It need not, however, overwhelm us.
-Those two billion are in about 10,000 people groups yet to have a church planted in their midst.
-To carry out the Great Commission we've got to establish a beachhead in those 10,000 people groups.
-Our own goal as Nazarene missionaries is that every person will soon be able to hear, understand, and receive the good news from a holiness group among his own people. [ more on the unreached ]
+Those two billion are in about 5,000 people groups yet to have a church planted in their midst.
+They live "where the church is not yet."
+To carry out the Great Commission, we need to establish a beachhead for the Gospel in those 5,000 people groups.
+Our own goal as Nazarene missionaries is that every person will soon be able to hear, understand, and receive the good news from a holiness group among his or her own people. [ more on the unreached ]

 Unfortunately, our church has hit a plateau in missions giving and sending.
-By careful use of limited resources we've been able to continue entering new countries.
-However, the number of active Nazarene missionaries has been stalled near the 600 level for several years.
+By careful use of limited resources, we've been able to continue entering new countries.
+However, the number of global Nazarene missionaries has been stalled near 600 for several years.
 After adjustments for inflation, missions giving has not risen much in recent years.
-If we are to regain momentum, carry out our divine mandate for spreading scriptural holiness around the world, we face some momentous problems that call for the best.
+If we are to regain the momentum needed to carry out our divine mandate for spreading the message of scriptural holiness around the world, we will face some momentous problems that call for the best.

 Let me plead with you today to apply yourself to solving problems of: